rapharma/book-manager-ang/README.md

 Run `ng serve` for a dev server to run the project.
 Navigate to `http://localhost:4200/`.

-Run `json-server books.json --port 5200` on data directory to run the API.
+Run `json-server books.json --port 5200` on /data folder to run the API.